rzkmufid/spx-tracker/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Credits

-Created by [Your Name] as a learning project to demonstrate modern web development practices.
+Created by [Geroo](https://github.com/rzkmufid) as a learning project to demonstrate modern web development practices.
+This project showcases the implementation of various web technologies and best practices in React development.

+### Special Thanks

+- [shadcn/ui](https://ui.shadcn.com/) for the beautiful UI components
+- [Leaflet](https://leafletjs.com/) for the mapping functionality
+- All open-source contributors whose libraries made this project possible

 ## Note